Two Local Rules for Probate in San Diego

 So using that same family with three children, if after we’ve paid everybody else there’s $600,000 left, your petition has to say, “give $200,000 to each of the three children”.
 And the reason this is happening is in San Diego (unlike most other counties) the minute order of the court is the order that’s going to get used.
 The court does not expect… the court doesn’t even want a formal order to be submitted.
 It’s that minute order that is going to be used to distribute the estate.

 And importantly for you, because there’s one last step in probate, submitting an ex parte petition for discharge.
 That order for discharge is going to have to show that those numbers that are in your minute order, are the numbers that are reflected in the distributions that were actually made.
-That’s what will allow the court to sign the final order (the ex parte petition) in order for discharge and allow you to close probate.
-If you need to do a probate or have questions about completing a probate, do not hesitate to contact our office today or via phone at 888-443-6590.
+That’s what will allow the court to sign the final order (the ex parte petition) for discharge and allow you to close probate.
+If you need to do probate or have questions about completing probate, do not hesitate to contact us today!